 Additionally, the state laws explicitly allow private actions by or on behalf of nursing home neglect victims.
 This means that you and your nursing home abuse attorney may file a personal injury lawsuit for your loved one against the negligent care facility.
 You may seek compensation for medical and care expenses as well as attorneys’ fees and punitive damages.

-In March of this year the federal government fined New Jersey’s Wanaque Center for Nursing and Rehabilitation $600,000 after a virus outbreak in the facility caused the deaths of 11 children.
+In March of 2019, the federal government fined New Jersey’s Wanaque Center for Nursing and Rehabilitation $600,000 after a virus outbreak in the facility caused the deaths of 11 children.
 Nursing home neglect is more prevalent than many Americans think, and with 1.6 million Americans in 18,000 nursing homes, both are of grave concern to anyone who has a loved one in a long term care facility.

 Need Help Defending You Loved One’s Rights?
 Call a NJ Nursing Home Abuse Lawyer Today

 If you suspect your loved one is the victim of elder abuse or neglect, contact a New Jersey nursing home abuse lawyer right away.
 At Keefe Law Firm, we can give you advice about your situation and tell you how to file a complaint, free of charge.
 If you want to file a personal injury lawsuit for your loved one, we can investigate the negligent care facility and handle all the paperwork.